-The Big Horn Mine near Wrightwood has been closed off for a long time but in early 1900s it used to be a profitable gold mine.
-Now this abandoned mine is a popular hiking destination for SoCal hikers.
+The Big Horn Mine near Wrightwood has been closed off for a long time but in the early 1900s, it used to be a profitable gold mine.
+Now, this abandoned mine is a popular hiking destination for SoCal hikers.

 When you see the sign below, stay on the Big Horn Mine road on the right.

-We think the big group was hiking the Mt Baden-Powell (on my next year’s wishlist) because we never ran in to them again.
+We think the big group was hiking the Mt Baden-Powell because we never ran into them again.
 We pretty much had the Big Horn Mine fire road to ourselves.
 The fire road started out wide but it became narrow at times and the terrain changed to very rocky.

 After two miles, we reached the ruins of the old mine building.
 You can even explore the mine if you feel adventurous.
 I opted out though.

 We set up our hammocks and two pups hung out with me.
 It was raining lightly on and off and the wind picked up but these two kept me warm while Katherine was walking around and being busy as usual.